KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws1-css-basics/2resize-images.md

     }
     ```
     Save your file and reload your page in Chrome.
 The width of all the images within `class="drinks"` resized to 25% of the view.
+    {% hint style='tip' %}
+Atom can help you out!
+IDEs can help auto-complete code for you, including CSS properties.
+When you start typing a property, Atom will suggest properties matching the name.
+    {% endhint %}
 1. Now let's try absolute sizes.
 Change your style to use `width: 120px;`.
 The width of all the images resized to 120 pixels.
     {% hint style='tip' %}
 You can inspect elements in Chrome using Dev Tools.
 Right click on an image and select **Inspect**.